GoranTopic/NextDoorLounge-HostApp/README.md

 # Next Door Lounge Host App

 ## About
-Hello there.Ths is app I designed for Next Door Lounge.
-It helps the staff to keep track of the reservations and table of the restaurant.
-I design it to be easy to use an intuitive.
-It uses a firebase server to comunicate chnget in real time across the all the apps.
+Hello there.
+This App is designed for Next Door Lounge.
+It helps the staff to keep track of the reservations and tables of the restaurant.
+I design it to be easy to use and intuitive.
+It uses a firebase as a back-end server and React Native as a front-end.
+It communicates all changes in real-time across all the apps.

-I used React Native, and designt it to be able to run on IOS, Android and Web.
+I designed it to be able to run on IOS, Android, and Web.

 ## Install
 The iPhone build can be found here: